yffenim/automation_scripts/homework/Submission9.md

 Looking up why our `resistance.theforce.net` is not redirecting to `theforce.net`:

-Using `nslookup -type=CNAME resistance.theforce.net` we get:`** server can't find resistance.theforce.net: NXDOMAIN` which is an error message indicating the  DNS query failed because the domain name queried (`resistance.theforce.net` does not exist or that the query could not "know" that it exists.
+Using `nslookup -type=CNAME resistance.theforce.net` we get:`** server can't find resistance.theforce.net: NXDOMAIN` which is an error message indicating the  DNS query failed because the domain name queried (`resistance.theforce.net`) does not exist or that the query could not "know" that it exists.
+This makes sense because we are supposed to be redirecting `resistance.theforce.net` to the `CNAME` domain `theforce.net` but the `DNS CNAME` record is missing so it is not redirecting.

-This could mean (if we assume we have not made a user error in our query, i.e. mistyping the address):
+However, other reasons that we could be receiving the `NXDOMAIN` error could mean (if we assume we have not made a user error in our query, i.e. mistyping the address):
 - the domain is currently offline or is having server issues
 - a security control blocking the domain
 - domain could be compromised or that malware exists

 To follow-up, we can first check if the domain is offline using `https://isitup.org/resistance.theforce.net` which indicates that the domain is down.
-This makes sense because we are supposed to be redirecting `resistance.theforce.net` to the `CNAME` domain `theforce.net` so the subdomain should not exist on its own.
+To fix this, we need to correct the `CNAME` record configuration to have this line:

 __Recommended fixes to save the Galaxy!__

-To fix this, we need to correct the `CNAME` record configuration to have this line:

-`resistance.theforce.net	canonical name = theforce.net.`
+Correct the DNS record to be: `resistance.theforce.net	canonical name = theforce.net.`

 ### Mission 4 ???

 __Network Issue:__

+The `DNS` records for `princessleia.site` have not been configured to reference the back up servers.

 __DNS record type found:__

+Checking the `DNS` name server records: `nslookup -type=NS princessleia.site`

+`Non-authoritative answer:
+princessleia.site	nameserver = ns26.domaincontrol.com.
+princessleia.site	nameserver = ns25.domaincontrol.com.`

 __DNS records that can explain the reasons for existing network issues:__

+The current name servers are `ns26.domaincontrol.com` and `ns25.domaincontrol.com` and the backup server (`ns2.galaxybackup.com`) provided by the Resistance is missing.

 __Recommended fixes to save the Galaxy!__

+We need to add a reference to the backup `DNS` server:

+`princessleia.site nameserver = ns2.galaxybackup.com.`

 ### Mission 5:

 __Network Issue:__

-Slow network traffic from the planet of `Batuu` to `Jedha` due to an attack on Planet N.
+We are experiencing slow network traffic from the planet of `Batuu` to `Jedha` due to an attack on Planet N and need to find a better path.

-The routing protocol in use is `OSPF` Open Shortest Path First.

 __Recommended fixes to save the Galaxy!__

-The new path to use is:
+Using the `OSPF` (Open Shortest Path First):
+D C E F J I L Q T V
+1 2 1 1 1 6 4 2 2 2

+This path has 23 hops, does not include `Planet N`, and is the shortest distance:
+Planet Batuu → D → C → E → F → J → I → L → Q → T → V → Planet Jedha

 ### Mission 6:

-Your Mission:

-- Figure out the Dark Side's secret wireless key by using Aircrack-ng.

-Results from running `Aircrack-ng` with the password list downloaded from: https://github.com/danielmiessler/SecLists/blob/master/Passwords/WiFi-WPA/probable-v2-wpa-top4800.txt
+Results from running `aircrack-ng Darkside.pcap -w ~/Documents/SecLists/Passwords/WiFi-WPA/probable-v2-wpa-top4800.txt` with the password list downloaded from: https://github.com/danielmiessler/SecLists/blob/master/Passwords/WiFi-WPA/probable-v2-wpa-top4800.txt

       `[00:00:00] 3432/4800 keys tested (10349.88 k/s)